lucatume/wp-browser/README.md

 The configuration will require one parameter only :

  * `wpRootFolder` - the absolute path to the root folder of the WordPress installation to use for testing, the `ABSPATH` global value.

+### WPQueries configuration
+This module requires no configuration.

 ### wpcept command
 The package will create a link to the `bin/wpcept` script file; that's an extension of Codeception own `codecept` CLI application to allow for a WordPress specific setup.